jz674/Markov-Documentation/README.md

 # [markov.run][5]
 ![alt text](https://github.com/jz674/Markov_Documentation/blob/main/assets/Screen%20Shot%202021-02-06%20at%203.12.06%20AM.png)

-## Test Your Test Cases
+## Quality Assure Your Test Infrasture
 > Made by Developers for Developers

-Markov ensures that any changes developers make to their application still perform as expected.
+Markov assures that any code changes you make does not regress your application.

-Markov does this by forwarding synthetic user traffic to your test servers.
-The synthetic traffic models your customers' behavior so we can realistically test the robustness of your test cases and trigger bugs/edge cases before your users do.
+Markov forwards synthetic traffic to test your test cases.
+Our synthetic traffic models your customers' behavior to realistically test the robustness of your application.
+Our goal is to break the API layer of your application with our synthetic traffic before your customers do.

 # Table of Contents
 - [Mission](#mission)